wunderwuzzi23/blog/content/posts/2022/flipper-zero-intro.md

 ## Conclusion

-Overall, the product is very good and polished already, and future software and firmware updates will just make it better.
+Overall, the product is very good and polished already, and future software and firmware updates should improve it further.

 ## References